JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 * Carefully review the __[Upgrade Notes](upgrade-notes.md)__.
 * Consider probing the upgrade on a [test server](how-to.md#Test-drive+Newer+TeamCity+Version+before+Upgrade).
 * If you have non-bundled plugins installed, check plugin pages for compatibility with the new version and upgrade/uninstall the plugins if necessary.
+* Make sure that TeamCity is running under a user account that has read and write permissions for both the installation and [TeamCity data](teamcity-data-directory.md) directories.

 To upgrade the server:
 1. [Back up the current TeamCity data](teamcity-data-backup.md) including settings, database, and supplementary data.
 You will need the backup to roll back to the previous version in the unlikely event of the upgrade failure.